-Gangrene is the death of an organ or body tissue.
+Gangrene is the progressive death of body tissue resulting from infection and a lack of blood supply.
 When the blood supply is cut off, the tissue does not get enough oxygen and begins to die.
-If the gangrene is widespread,

 Gangrene of the Foot

 You will be asked about your symptoms and medical history.
 A physical exam will be done.